zqian50/apcsa_material/classwork/polymorphism/directions.md

 The ebook field needs a getter named isEbook.

-It should also override the toString method to print
+It should also override the toString method to return

 ```Textbook edition # EDITION```